Culture Hacking — The Essentials

 Culture hacks are context-sensitive.
-You can not re-use culture hacks.
+You can not reuse culture hacks.
 What works in one field of application does not necessarily work in a related domain.
-Or, after the hack, the system shows none or a quite different behaviour than the intended one.
+Or, after the hack, the system shows none or quite different behaviour than the intended one.

 Culture hacks can be dangerous to the system and to the hacker as well.
 There is a wide bandwidth from hacks being too weak to affect the systems and hacks breaking it down.
 From hacks with no or huge legal punishment, the hacker can be impeached.

 You have to have to find the sweet spot between vulnerability and effort.
-Thus, one challenge is very easy: choose the culture hack with the most impact and few efforts.
+Thus, one challenge is very easy: choose the culture hack with the most impact and little effort.

 There is a simple risk assessment for the vulnerability issue.
 Perform a variant of Bull's Eye evaluation.
 Draw three coloured circles: